Generating Synthetic Mobility Networks with Generative Adversarial Networks: MoGAN: A Mobility Generative Adversarial Network

 To solve the problem of mobility network generation, we design MoGAN (Mobility Generative Adversarial Network), a deep learning architecture based on Deep Convolutional Generative Adversarial Networks (DCGANs) \cite{radford2016unsupervised}.
 MoGAN consists of a generator $G$, which learns how to produce new synthetic mobility networks, and a discriminator $D$, which has the task of distinguishing between real and fake (artificial) mobility networks. $G$ and $D$ are trained in an adversarial manner: $D$ maximizes the probability to correctly classify real and fake mobility networks; $G$ maximizes the probability to fool $D$, i.e., to produce fake mobility networks classified by $D$ as real.
 Both $D$ and $G$ are Convolutional Neural Networks (CNNs), which are proven to be effective in capturing spatial patterns in the data \cite{luca2021survey}.

 During the training phase, $G$ repeatedly takes a $1 \times 100$ noise vector as input and operates a series of transposed convolutions, which perform upsampling of the input vector to generate a $64 \times 64$ adjacency matrix representing a mobility network.
 Then, $D$ takes a set of real and generated $64 \times 64$ matrices as input and performs a binary classification task to classify these matrices as real or fake.
 The above process is repeated for a certain number of epochs and stopped when some criteria are met (see Supplementary Note 1).

+MoGAN leverages the architecture of DCGAN \cite{radford2016unsupervised} and, as highlighted above, this implies that the shape of adjacency matrices must be $64\times64$.
+MoGAN could easily be extended to geographic areas with less than 64 zones, for example testing MoGAN ability of working with 0-padded mobility networks.
+On the other hand, working with more than 64 zones would necessarily require some form of aggregation of the zones, or a totally different GAN structure.

 Once MoGAN is trained, $G$ can be used to generate as many mobility networks as desired.
 A visual representation of the networks generated during the training phase can be found in Supplementary Note 2.
 Figure \ref{fig:ConvMNGAN} schematizes and describes MoGAN's architecture.
 Further details on MoGAN's architecture and training can be found in Supplementary Note 1.